MohamedSuwan/Weather-Data/README.md

 ## 2020.text
 The scraped file.
 ## Data Cleansing
-using regular expressions to delete redundant data, measuring units and unwanted data. measuring units helped in figuring out column names.
+using regular expression to delete redundant data, measuring units and unwanted data. measuring units helped in figuring out column names.
 ## weather.csv is the cleaned csv file.
 ## Data Visualization